thephpleague/DEPRECATED-squery/services.md

 <div class="message-notice">Services have replaced factories in 2.3.0.</div>

-Squery uses [Pimple](http://pimple.sensiolabs.org) to create new dependency instances.
+Squery uses [Simple Container](https://github.com/assertchris/simple-container) to create new dependency instances.
 You can access the contain with:

 ~~~ php
 use League\Squery;